By Admin | On November 1, 2012 | Comments (0)

 The Literary Ladies’ Guide to the Writing Life by Nava Atlas

-In Literary Ladies’ Guide to the Writing Life: Inspiration and Advice from Celebrated Women Authors Who Paved the Way, Nava Atlas explores what it is like to live the writing life through the journals, letters, and diaries of twelve celebrated women writers, including such renowned authors as Jane Austen, Charlotte Bronte, Madeleine L‘Engle, Anaïs Nin, George Sand, Edith Wharton, and Virginia Woolf.
+In The Literary Ladies’ Guide to the Writing Life, Nava Atlas explores the writing life through the journals, letters, and diaries of twelve celebrated women writers, including such renowned authors as Jane Austen, Charlotte Bronte, Madeleine L‘Engle, Anaïs Nin, George Sand, Edith Wharton, and Virginia Woolf.

 Becoming a Writer by Dorothea Brande